Plugins for Guitar

 The big disadvantage with amp plugins is that their resale value is essentially zero.
 On the upside, they usually aren't all that expensive to begin with, especially since manufacturers tend to offer pretty good discounts and other benefits.
 With a keen eye towards not letting my need for retail therapy run amok in this field now that I've curbed it somewhat on the hardware side, I do take advantage of some of the offers that come my way, and have amassed an interesting collection of virtual amps that give me great variety.

 The most complete of my plugins is Guitar Rig Pro 7 by Native Instruments.
 It has a huge selection of amps and effects for both guitar and bass.
-The effects on offer are especially good, good enough that Guitar Rig allowed me to get rid of most of my pedal collection.
+The effects on offer are especially good, enough so that Guitar Rig allowed me to get rid of most of my pedal collection.
 All the little character bits and pieces are here, including a very good Leslie simulator, which is not that common.
 On the whole, the plugin bears the signs of software that tries to be too much to too many different players.
 I keep it around because my bass player also has it, so it's handy to share demo stuff between us without having to mess with freezing and rendering.
 I enjoy that it has some studio-grade compressors, reverbs and delays, which means we can even use it on demo vocals.

 Next up is the Archetype Petrucci by Neural DSP.
 It goes for the signature JP clean and distorted Mesa sound, and contains a boatload of handy effects.
 If that sound is your thing, then this could very well be the only plugin you'd ever need.
-I like it for cleans and leads, and rely on more British-sounding plugins for my heavy rhythms.
+I like it for cleans and leads, but rely on more British-sounding plugins for my heavy rhythms.

 With the Fortin Cali Suite and Fortin Nameless, both also by Neural DSP, we take yet another step down in applicability.
 The Cali does offer a Fender-type clean sound that is really nice, but both plugins are about capturing extremely high-gain Fortin amps.
 As such, they contain a gate, a drive and a boost.
 The Cali does have a really sweet-sounding delay and reverb, which Neural have recently rolled out to the Nameless as well in the latest update.
 For heavy rock and just about most metal genres, they are really good, and complement each other splendidly when double- or quad-tracking.